test-prof/test-prof/guides/any_fixture.md

 ### Stats report

-`AnyFixture` collects the usage information during the test run and reports it at the end:
+`AnyFixture` collects the usage information during the test run and could reports it at the end:

 ```